Effective: October 2015

 It is your choice whether to provide personal information to Pepper.
 Some information must be provided in order to participate in certain services, features, programs or activities, so the decision not to provide information might limit or eliminate certain functions of the Service or the ability to participate.
-The types of personal information that Pepper tends to request about you include, but are not limited to: your name, email address, and mailing address.
+The types of personal information that Pepper tends to request about you include, but are not limited to: your name and email address.
 There may be opportunities to provide information on the Service that will be available to other users of the Service; these opportunities require your good judgment.
 It is your responsibility not to provide personal information about yourself that could be misused by others in a chat room, bulletin board, blog or similar forum.
 Do not provide personal information about others without their permission.

 Do Not Provide Information About Others

 Pepper may use information collected on the Timebox Service, which may include information gathered about you, for various purposes.
 In general, Pepper uses personal information it collects to pursue our mission and operations, including the management of our Service and to engage in related activities.
 You should assume that we will use all information for all lawful purposes.

 We reserve the right, but do not undertake a duty, to notify you of court orders, subpoenas or other legal process if allowed.
 If you do not want us to respond to legal process compelling us to disclose your information, you need to seek a valid order permitting us to refuse to disclose it and serve the order on us at least 3 business days before the response deadline.

 We reserve the right to use, disclose, retain, share, sell and otherwise deal with all information collected via the Service internally or to third parties, for any lawful purpose or to prevent harm to us or others.
 For example, and without limitation, in our discretion we may: